 Smoking can make it harder for you to recover.
 It will raise the chances of your arteries getting narrowed or blocked again.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.

-You will likely start a cardiac rehabilitation (rehab) program in the hospital.
+You may start a cardiac rehabilitation (rehab) program in the hospital.
 This program will continue after you go home.
 It will help you recover.
 And it can prevent future problems with your heart.
 Talk to your doctor about whether rehab is right for you.

 Why It Is Done